 When you think of Romania you may think of dracula, epic castles on hills and wolves living in impenetrable forests.
 But there is so much more to this European country than that.

-Bucharest, the capital, is an extremely cost effective weekend city break destination, with plenty of free galleries, museums and incredible architecture to admire on self guided walking tours.
+Bucharest, the capital, is an extremely cost effective weekend city break destination within Europe, with plenty of free galleries, museums and incredible architecture to admire on self guided walking tours.

 Out of the cities, there are plenty of quieter and cheaper rural towns to visit and your considerate tourism would no doubt be very welcome.